 THE YEAR-LONG ILI EXPERIENCE

-The Intercultural Leadership Institute is a rigorous, year-long personal and leadership development program created out of our shared commitment to pursue cultural equity and to support artists, culture bearers and other arts professionals as change-makers in their communities.
+The Intercultural Leadership Institute is a rigorous, year-long personal and leadership development experience created out of our shared commitment to pursue cultural equity and to support artists, culture bearers and other arts professionals as change-makers in their communities.

 Applications to ILI are accepted from established and emerging artists, culture bearers and other arts professionals in various stages of career development.
 We welcome all who move with us throughout each ILI Year - and those who may join us on the path in the future.